-With the exception of Parental Leave, a Health Care Provider's Certification, Certification for Military Exigency or Certification for Military Serious Injury or Illness (as appropriate), will be required, as allowed by applicable law, to support a request for FMLA or OFLA leave.
+With the exception of Parental Leave, a Health Care Provider's Certification, Certification for Military Exigency or Certification for Military Serious Injury or Illness (as appropriate), will be required to support a request for FMLA or OFLA leave.
 If requested by the Human Resources department, an employee must provide medical verification within 15 days of the request for information.

-Additional certification as allowed by applicable law may be required in the following circumstances:
+Additional certification may be required in the following circumstances: